 There is a charge for this service, please refer to our scale of fees for the current charge.

 There is a specific form for use by Community Groups.
 The form can be found here.
 There is no charge for this service for Community Groups.

 Return completed forms via email to firstname.lastname@example.org or post to Development Management, Environmental Services, The Moray Council, High Street, Elgin, IV30 1BX.

-Once we have received your form, we will acknowledge it and inform you of the Planning Officer dealing with your enquiry.
+Once we have received your form and fee, we will acknowledge it and inform you of the Planning Officer dealing with your enquiry.
 If you have any queries throughout the process, these should be directed to your Planning Officer.

-Once your Planning Officer has determined if planning permission is or is not required, you will receive a written response.
+Once your Planning Officer has determined whether or not planning permission is or is not required, you will receive a written response.
 In most instances, this response will be issued within 28 days of receipt, however on some occasions more information may be required which may delay the response time.

 IMPORTANT: Please note that even if you do not require planning permission, a Building Warrant may be required.
 Building Warrants are also sometimes required alongside Planning Permission.
 Read more on our Building Standards section.